 For safe and effective facelift surgery outcomes, the patient should choose a skilled and experienced plastic surgeon.
-Prudent board certified plastic surgeon Dr. Jacob Bloom provides facelift to patients in Chicago, IL, and surrounding communities.
+Prudent plastic surgeon Dr. Jacob Bloom provides facelift to patients in Chicago, IL, and surrounding communities.

 Facelift surgery is a suitable procedure for people who are displeased with the appearance of loose skin and drooping facial muscles, or those with visible signs of aging which make them appear older and tired.

 Candidates with some level of elasticity and suppleness remaining in the skin can attain beautiful outcomes from a facelift.
 In addition, the candidate should have a strong facial bone structure for support and to obtain excellent results.

 In facelift cosmetic surgery, the surgeon lifts the skin off the face to tighten the underlying tissue and muscles.
 The skin is pulled tautly over the face after the underlying tissue and muscles are tightened.
 Facelift surgery is typically performed using general anesthesia or intravenous sedation and local anesthesia.

 The surgeon starts the procedure by placing an incision in the temple region.
 This incision encircles the ear, and the facial muscles and tissue are tightened through this incision.
 After the tightening process is complete, the surgeon re-drapes the skin over the face and seals the incisions with sutures.

 An experienced plastic surgeon will ensure that these incisions are placed in discreet locations so that any future scarring remains inconspicuous.
 Facelift surgery may be spread across many hours depending on the extent of the procedure.

 The surgeon will determine an appropriate technique for the neck lift surgery according to the patient’s requirement and the extent of the surgery involved.